connext/documentation/docs/developers/examples/ping-pong.md

 `Ping` is a contract on some domain and `Pong` is a contract on some other domain.
 The user sends a ping and a pong will be sent back!

-This example demontrates how to use nested `xcall`s and a single direction emulating "callback" behavior.
+This example demonstrates how to use nested `xcall`s and a single direction emulating "callback" behavior.

 ## Ping Contract